NETWAYS/advanced-puppet-training/orchestration/05_puppet.md

     $ mco puppet status
     $ mco puppet summary

-### Use Puppet to get the facts inventory up and running
+Use Puppet to get the facts inventory up and running:

 There is also an agent for gathering the facts but it can be quite slow, so the default is using a precreated yaml inventory.
 How to get this up and running is explained in https://docs.puppet.com/mcollective/plugin_directory/facter_via_yaml.html.